Actindo-AG/Documentation/POS/Operation/02_SelectOffer.md

     > [Info] The search already provides you with proposals for your keyword as you type.

 3. Select the desired offer by clicking the corresponding product in the list.
-    The offer is added to the bill list on the right side if no age rating prevents this, see [Verify the age](#verify-the-age).
+    The offer is added to the bill list on the right side if no further features such as an [age verification](#verify-the-age) or a [product option](#add-a-product-option) are interposed.

     > [Info] The keyword remains in the search bar when you add a product to the bill list.
 When you click the search bar with that keyword again, the search results list for this keyword is displayed again.